Understanding 3-A Sanitary Standards

 Connecting pipes, probes, thermometers, etc., must be combined in a way that does not create a dead-end or area where food particulates can accumulate.

-Better Engineering Washing Equipment
+How does Better Engineering Part Washing Equipment Meet 3-A Standards?

 Better Engineering designed our sanitary line of (316) stainless steel cleaning systems to the highest hygienic standards with industry-leading capabilities.
 These fully automatic machines are generally built to “clean design principles” and meet virtually all 3-A standards, although not 3A certified.
 Cabinets are sterile by design, with sanitary spray and dry manifolds, sloped floors to avoid standing water, and continuous inside welding (TIG).